BlaineKTMO/How-To-Not-Be-Shit-At-CPP/The_All_Inclusive_Guide_To_Not_Being_Shit_At_C++.md

 # You're shit at C++
 That's not a bad thing, C++ is an incredibly complicated language.
 Here's some things you need to learn before you walk around touting you know C++.

+This is an intermediate guide.
+You will be absolutely confused if you try to follow this guide without knowing the fundamentals and basics of C++ that they teach you in basic programming courses.

 If you don't want to mess around with an IDE, use this for the excercises: https://www.jdoodle.com/online-compiler-c++

 ## Introduction